Canon G1 X Mark II vs Fujifilm XF10

 It is notable that the G1X Mark II has a hotshoe, while the XF10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark II and the XF10 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the XF10 followed on from the Fujifilm X70.
+The XF10 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.